 The idea was to provide a more engaging user experience for mobile device users and take advantage of native mobile features like push notifications, etc. And so as soon as the updated website went live, our team jumped on the mobile project.

-The sole purpose of Apache’s mobile apps was to provide investors and the curious public with the most relevant data.
+The sole purpose of APA’s mobile apps was to provide investors and the curious public with the most relevant data.
 Above all, that meant two things:

 - Data needed to be available at all times;

-- Apache had to know how its users consume information distributed by the company.
+- APA had to know how its users consume information distributed by the company.

 To accommodate, Velvetech implemented an offline mode that allows users to browse through all the content that they had accessed at least once when the app was online.
 To gather data about user in-app behavior, we integrated Google Analytics into the mobile apps.